ThatDeveloperDad/components-rules/README.md

 Defines an executable Rule that can be added to a collection of applicable rules or executed in an ad-hoc fashion.

 ### RuleDefinition
 A simple .Net class that can act as a DTO or basis for a Storage Model for Rule definitions for your system.
+For each Rule you need to run, you create a RuleDefinition instance.
+These instances are then passed to the RuleFactory to be converted into executuable Rules.

 ### RuleFactory
 Static .Net class with a BuildRule method that accepts a RuleDefinition instance and returns an instance of an ISimpleRule implementation.